Dekunutter/eastwardjourneys/README.md

 - Terracotta Tomb - A large tomb around which many terracotta warriors stand guard
 - Ruined Torii Portal - A new variant of the ruined portal structure that is designed to look like a torii gate
 - Cherry Blossom Village - A new variant of the village with custom buildings fitting the eastern aesthetic
+- Mangrove Village - Another new village variant that spawns only in vanilla mangrove swamps.
+This provides a unique aesthetic with heavy incorporation of local building materials in the houses.

 ### New Wood Types
 - Black Pine